The Definitive Guide to How Adderall Works

 What are the risks of misusing or abusing Adderall?

-The risks of misusing Adderall are super serious:
+The risks of misuse are severe:

 What happens when you mix Adderall with alcohol or other drugs?